Half Life Margarita: The Ultimate Green Chartreuse Margarita

 Frequently Asked Questions

-What's the difference between Orange Liqueur and Curaçao?
+What is the difference between orange liqueur and Curaçao?

 Can I use a different type of tequila?